OpenMEAP/OpenMEAP/README.txt

-In the spirit of friendship, we give to you, OpenMEAP 1.2.x beta
+OpenMEAP 1.2.x beta

-Please see COPYING for license information.  =)
+Please see COPYING for license information.

 We continue to look forward to engaging the community for feedback on the direction of the project.